Refrigerator Leaking Water? 9 Common Causes (and Solutions)

 Solution:

-1. Unplug the fridge.
+- Unplug the fridge.

-2. Locate the drain pan behind the fridge.
+- Locate the drain pan behind the fridge.
 It may be behind a panel that you can remove with a screwdriver.

-3. Remove, empty, and clean the drain pan.
+- Remove, empty, and clean the drain pan.

-4. Inspect the drain pan for cracks or leaks.
+- Inspect the drain pan for cracks or leaks.

-5. If needed, contact a professional to replace the pan.
+- If needed, contact a professional to replace the pan.

-6. If the pan is intact, reinstall it and put the panel back in place.
+- If the pan is intact, reinstall it and put the panel back in place.

 Why Is the Freezer Leaking Water?

-• Broken drip tray
+- Broken drip tray

-• Clogged water line
+- Clogged water line

-• Improper seal
+- Improper seal

-• Blocked defrost drain
+- Blocked defrost drain

-• Humid environment
+- Humid environment

-• Damaged defroster
+- Damaged defroster

-• Broken evaporation fan
+- Broken evaporation fan

 Schedule Refrigerator Repair With Mr. Appliance

-This article is intended for general guidance only and may not be applicable to every situation.
-You are responsible for determining the proper course of action for your property and your situation.
-Mr. Appliance is not responsible for any damages that occur as a result of any advice or guidance derived from blog content.
-For the most accurate guidance, contact an independently owned and operated Mr. Appliance business for a professional custom and on-site assessment.
+This article is intended for general informational purposes only and may not be applicable to every situation.
+You are responsible for determining the proper course of action for your home and property.
+Mr. Appliance is not responsible for any damages that occur as a result of this blog content or your actions.
+For the most accurate guidance, contact the Mr. Appliance location nearest you for a comprehensive, on-site assessment.

-Refrigerator Leaking Water: FAQ
+Refrigerator Leaking Water FAQ

 What Should I Do If the Fridge Water Line Is Leaking?